 (Loading a single URL into Google’s schema validator tool.)

 The same applies to the Bing Markup Validator, which is a part of its webmaster tools.
 A markup validator only allows for one page at a time.

-Each search engine’s structured data validator has the same problem: they’re not feasible for auditing at scale.
+In short, each search engine’s structured data validator has the same problem: they’re not feasible for auditing at scale.

 Adding to the difficulty are the various schema format options.
 Some sites use JSON-LD (which is the most popular), while others use Microdata or RDFa.
 Others even use a combination of these different schema types, which combines various specifications and makes the audit process even more difficult.